 10. The residence of the Royal Family

 Allowing you to have a panoramic view at a height of 135 meters, from the London Eye you can see Buckingham Palace.
-This is located about 2 kilometers from the Millennium Wheel, so it is possible to see the great structure where the Queen of England lives.
+This is located about 2 kilometers from the Millennium Wheel, so it is possible to see the large structure where the Queen of England lives.

 The Palace was built in 1703 and has a neoclassical design, from the heights you not only see this emblematic building, but also the green areas near it.
-Now that you know which are the views from the London Eye that stand out the most, I will tell you about other important facts about this London attraction.
+Now that you know what are the views from the London Eye that stand out the most, I will tell you about other important facts about this London attraction.

 The London Eye cabins